Consumer medicine information

 If you get any symptoms of infection or if you notice any of the symptoms above tell your doctor immediately.
 Don’t take other medicines for the infection without your doctors' advice.

-Where possible, women who are HIV-positive should not breastfeed, because HIV infection can be passed on to the baby in breast milk.
+Where possible, women who are HIV-positive should not breast feed, because HIV infection can be passed on to the baby in breast milk.

-It is not known whether the ingredients of VOCABRIA can pass into breast milk and harm your baby.
+It is not known whether the ingredients of VOCABRIA TABLETS can pass into breast milk and harm your baby.

-Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

 • carbamazepine, oxcarbazepine, phenobarbital, or phenytoin (also known as anticonvulsants used to treat epilepsy and prevent seizures)